UAB eMEDICINE FOR PROVIDERS

 WELCOME TO UAB eMEDICINE

-Through UAB eMedicine, we share our expertise to help care for your patients via telehealth consults and remote monitoring for nephrology, stroke, critical care, and specialty care cases.
+We share our expertise to help care for your patients via telehealth consults and remote monitoring for nephrology, stroke, critical care, and specialty care cases.
 We also assist providers in strengthening their own hospitals’ programs in these areas by implementing best practices in the care protocols.
 In addition, we offer educational sessions and specialist case reviews to enhance your ability to deliver care, especially for chronic conditions.

 Why Invest in Tele-Health?